InvadingOctopus/octopuskit/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an awesome idea

 ---

+- Category: 'API/Functionality/Component/Language/Style/other'
+- Target Platform: 'iOS/macOS/tvOS/Universal'
+- Any other info?

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]